iyyappan16/here_aws/devrel-workshops/aws-serverless/DataProcessing/5_HERE_DataProcessing_Extension/README.md

      ![Deploy SAR Screenshot](../5_HERE_DataProcessing_Extension/Geocode_images/geocode.PNG)

-1. For deployment of this function you need to have HERE Account, so first sign up for HERE account
+1. For deployment of this function you need to have HERE Account

-1. Sign up here
+3. Sign up for an account here

 	https://aws.amazon.com/marketplace/pp/B07JPLG9SR/?ref=_ptnr_aws_sar